-The Hebrew word “kosher” means fit or proper as it relates to kosher dietary law.
+The Hebrew word “kosher” means fit or proper as it relates to Jewish dietary law.
 Kosher foods are permitted to be eaten, and can be used as ingredients in the production of additional food items.

-The basic laws of kosher are of Biblical origin (Leviticus 11 and Deuteronomy 17).
+The basic laws are of Biblical origin (Leviticus 11 and Deuteronomy 17).
 For thousands of years, Rabbinic scholars have interpreted these laws and applied them to contemporary situations.
 In addition, Rabbinic bodies enacted protective legislation to safeguard the integrity of kosher laws.